Axway/amplify-fusion-labs/asynchronous-integration/README.md

 * Click on Add next to Connection to create a new RabbitMQ Connection and give it a name and description
 * Review your RabbitMQ details and get your **Cluster** host, **User & Vhost**, **Password** and **port**
   ![rabbitmq details](images/lab1-cloud-rabbitmq-details.jpg)
-* In the Amplify Integration Connection screen
+* In the Amplify Fusion Connection screen
   * Enter the protocol (here, AMQP)
   * Enter CloudAMQ host and port
   * Enter CloudAMQ Virtual Host